 From the time I read Augustine, I could not forget his words or his confession.
 I found myself projecting them into the circumstances of my life and ministry until I could no longer take it.
 I started questioning myself... over and over, "Am I just merely in love with the idea of loving God and His people?"
 I vowed to find out the truth about me.
-I intentionally and painfully moved forward to confront the weakest areas of my life and character.
+I intentionally and painfully moved forward to confront the weakest and most hidden areas of my life and character.
 I began to tackle head on my confusion with order, and my curiosity with timeless truth.
-I asked myself some difficult questions about my feelings and ideas of love for myself, for God, and others.
+I asked myself brutally honest questions about my feelings and ideas of love for myself, for God, and others.
 I sorted through my life experiences (good and bad), and then began to revisit what the bible had to say about love.
-I went out of my way to observe more closely the lives of other believer's and people in ministry with similar circumstances to my own.
-Then, to gain perspective and maintain objectivity, I talked for endless hours with people I felt certain could be trusted to be honest with me - about me.
+I did this without my concordance and word search...
+I wanted truth not just an answer.
+I went out of my way to observe more closely the lives of other believer's and other people in ministry with similar circumstances to my own.
+Then, to gain added perspective and maintain objectivity, I talked for endless hours with those people I felt certain could be trusted to be honest with me - about me.
 The culmination of the process brought me to a clear realization; most of what I had done, said, and knew about loving and being loved to this point in my life was just not correct!
-This was crazy I thought.
-After twenty-three years of ministry (at the time) how could that be?
+This was just crazy.
+After nearly twenty years of ministry (at the time) how could that be?
 I was quickly discovering that my "day to day" loving and being loved was really nothing at all how Jesus loved.
 The closer and more honestly I looked at how Jesus loved without filtering it through my "Steve-ness" (life expressed through my personality, beliefs, and behavior) the more inept and insecure I felt.
 So I prayed.
 I prayed to God with a stripped down-straight forwardness, as I had never done before.
 Then I would sit in silence.
 Afterward I wrote down the process as I lived through it.
 Finally I believed "I knew what I didn't know."
 As I started to share this with people in our community it revealed a commonality among many of us.
 It was funny because I would write, then read it, and then I would have to sit down re-write it because every time I read it I knew the truth and ideas in it were still too small, too rigid, and too limited.
-And I could still see far too much of me in it.
+And honestly, I could still see far too much of me in it.
 Each time I listened to myself confess to someone that I wanted love like Jesus' loved and to think like Jesus thought, I could sense someone or something emerging inside of me - someone with a complete different mind, heart, and understanding.
 I could sense something else happening in me... something that said, "If this love thinks like me and not like Jesus, I don't want it, and I don't have to keep it."
 I began to experience an awakening.
-I was breaking through into a place where I could actually begin to think and love like Jesus and not like Steve Isaac.
+I was breaking through into a place where I could actually begin to think and love in little and subtle ways like Jesus, and not like Steve Isaac.
 It was like entering a new and unknown world for the first time.